Do you treat people with co-occurring disorders?

 Rooms are private or semi-private.
 In semi-private rooms, a common wall separates the bedrooms, and patients have private bathrooms.

 The Menninger Clinic strives to maintain an optimal healing environment that fosters health promotion and supports the well-being of our patients and their families, as well as our faculty and staff.
-With this commitment in mind, on September 21, 2015, Menninger will become a smoke-free campus.
-Our patient-centered approach to this transition includes: tapering for current patients, an evidence-based interdisciplinary smoking cessation protocol, additional patient education and new spaces and activities for supportive self-management, socialization and exercise.
-Smoking cessation groups will be added to the treatment schedule.
-As is the practice at Menninger, smoking cessation treatment is customized to meet the individual needs of each patient.
+Menninger became a smoke-free campus in 2015.
+We help our patients who use tobacco by providing smoking cessation treatment and information to meet the individual needs of each patient.